mirror/dd-wrt/src/router/curl/docs/SECURITY-PROCESS.md

 - The security web page on the website should get the new vulnerability mentioned.

-curl-security (at haxx dot se)
+security (at curl dot se)
 ------------------------------

 This is a private mailing list for discussions on and about curl security issues.

 Who is on this list?
 There are a couple of criteria you must meet, and then we might ask you to join the list or you can ask to join it.
-It really isn't very formal.
+It really is not a formal process.
 We basically only require that you have a long-term presence in the curl project and you have shown an understanding for the project and its way of working.
-You must've been around for a good while and you should have no plans in vanishing in the near future.
+You must have been around for a good while and you should have no plans in vanishing in the near future.

 We do not make the list of participants public mostly because it tends to vary somewhat over time and a list somewhere will only risk getting outdated.